ormsbee/edx-gradebook/spec.md

           example, a re-scoring run might specify what user triggered the re-scoring, and what task ID the process doing the re-scoring was for auditing purposes.
-* `is_active`: Defaults to true.
-You might explicitly set this as false if you want to allow people to do practice rounds with the same problem (and different randomizations) after they've submitted for credit.
-We might also do it internally, if we decide to implement taking the highest score rather than the most recent.

 Example: